mfitz/clocktwerk/README.md

 includes the authentication details granted by your Twitter user to your new application.
-The oauth script moves this file into the lib directory, thus placing it on Clocktwerk's Java classpath.
+The oauth script moves this file into the lib directory, thus placing it on the Java classpath.
+You could put the file anywhere else you prefer, as long as you add the directory to the classpath when you launch the Clocktwerk application.

 Feeding Clocktwerk your tweets
 ===========================

-Tweets are pulled from a tweets.txt file on the classpath.
+Tweets are pulled from a tweets.txt file on the JVM classpath.
-Once you have prepared your tweets file, drop it into the lib directory.
+Once you have prepared your tweets file, dropping it into the lib directory is an easy way to place it on the classpath.
+However, as with the twitter4.properties file, you can put his file anywhere you like so long as you modify the JVM classpath accordingly.

 Each line in the file constitutes a single tweet; tweets longer than 140 characters are ignored.
 No further